-Getting the right amount of sub-clover in pasture can be done by a combination of herbicide application and grazing pressure.
+Getting the right amount of sub-clover or medic in pasture can be done by a combination of herbicide application and grazing pressure.
 This need not be expensive nor require huge labour inputs.
-The thing is that if competition from other species is removed, sub-clover will increase.
+The thing is that if competition from other species is removed, annual legumes will increase.

-Get good advice on using herbicides to increase clover content and control problem species.
+Get good advice on using herbicides to increase legume content (especially alternative legumes) and control problem species.
 Generally:

 - barley grass spray top

 - silver grass winter clean (simazine)

 - geranium spray (gramoxone)

-- capeweed spray graze (use MCPA then graze and stock will eat the capeweed preferentially and reduce its content).
+- capeweed spray graze (use MCPA for clover, but not medics, then graze and stock will eat the capeweed preferentially and reduce its content).

 In addition to herbicide treatments, grazing pressure can be adjusted to encourage clover and discourage grass.
 Maintaining high grazing pressure in the growing season will reduce excess grass.
 However, the pasture should not be overgrazed so as to risk soil erosion or insufficient feed for sheep.
-Its important to ensure that dead plant material from the previous year is mostly gone by the time the break comes to optimise sub-clover germination.
+It's important to ensure that dead plant material from the previous year is mostly gone by the time the break comes to optimise sub-clover germination.